deeplearning4j/deeplearning4j/word2vec.md

 ![Alt text](../img/word2vec_diagrams.png)

 When the feature vector assigned to a word cannot be used to accurately predict that word's context, the components of the vector are adjusted.
-Similar word vectors are nudged closer together.
+The vectors of words judged similar by their context are nudged closer together by adjusting the numbers in the vector.

 Just as Van Gogh's painting of sunflowers is a two-dimensional mixture of oil on canvas that *represents* vegetable matter in a three-dimensional space in Paris in the late 1880s, so 500 numbers arranged in a vector can represent a word or group of words.